-Cawston Park: Deaths of three patients prompts hospitals warning
+Cawston Park: Vulnerable patient deaths prompt hospitals warning

 "We closed Cawston Park Hospital and whilst the property is owned by our holding company, we will never run it as hospital again nor will we ever operate any other hospital."

-Ms Flynn says "not enough has changed" since she carried out a previous review into the Winterbourne View scandal in 2011, when staff were secretly filmed by the BBC's Panorama programme abusing patients with learning disabilities.
+Ms Flynn said "not enough has changed" since she carried out a previous review into the Winterbourne View scandal in 2011, when staff were secretly filmed by the BBC's Panorama programme abusing patients with learning disabilities.

 In response, the government initiated the Transforming Care Programme to provide more community-based support to reduce "inappropriate" hospital admissions.